-- a) Mobility: a substantial mobility element of up to three months in duration at a national or international research group or lab during the first half of the scholarship; or - b) Non-Mobility Initiative: a substantial and distinct non-mobility initiative which facilitates academic and clinical networking; encourages national and/or international cooperation and collaboration; and promotes the development of new skills and/or perspectives.
+- a) Mobility: a substantial mobility element of up to three months in duration at a national or international research group or lab during the first half of the fellowship; or - b) Non-Mobility Initiative: a substantial and distinct non-mobility initiative which facilitates academic and clinical networking; encourages national and/or international cooperation and collaboration; and promotes the development of new skills and/or perspectives.

-Details on the Mobility and Capacity Building Element will only be sought at the full application stage.
+Details on the Mobility and Capacity Building Element will only be sought at the full application stage that research is meaningful and of benefit to those affected by cancer.
+PPI can be involved at any stage of a research project, from development and design to interpretation and dissemination.